Impulse (retailer)

-Impulse Music Travel is an entertainment retail chain in the United Kingdom, with 24 concessions in various UK airports and railway stations.
+Impulse Music Travel was an entertainment retail chain in the United Kingdom, with 24 concessions in various UK airports and railway stations.
 The company was formed in March 1994.
 In July 2007, Managing Director Les Whitfield sold the company.

 History

 The company was formed in March 1994 and entered into administration on 21 March 2001 with BDO Stoy Hayward.
 Ray Stocking, joint administrator of Impulse Music Travel, said the rapid expansion of the chain was one of the reasons why it had forced the company into administration.
 The company was brought out of administration and sold in July 2007.
-There are currently 24 Impulse locations across the United Kingdom.
+There were 24 Impulse locations across the United Kingdom prior to their closure.

 Operations

 In the 1990s, the company operated the Selfridges, in London, and Fenwicks, in Newcastle, computer departments.
 Other store locations previously included Burnley, Darlington, Hartlepool and Macclesfield, and King's Cross and Marylebone railway stations.